The Mall of Berlin on Leipziger Straße 12 near Potsdamer Platz is the largest shopping center in Berlin.

-Electronics, Toys and Souvenir Shops in the Mall of Berlin
+Electronics, Toys, and Souvenir Shops in the Mall of Berlin

 The Mall of Berlin is also a great place to buy electronics and souvenirs.
-Saturn has a large store selling electronics of all kinds with some of the best prices for cameras, computers, phones and accessories in Germany.
+Saturn has a large store selling electronics of all kinds with some of the best prices for cameras, computers, phones, and accessories in Germany.

 Souvenirs emblazoned with Berlin symbols are available from the Berlin Store on the basement floor of the mall.
 However, also peek into the two neighboring stores – Butlers and Depot.
 Both sell mostly household items at reasonable prices but many of these items make useful souvenirs.
-Across the aisle is WMF with its large selection of quality stainless steel items that area welcome in any kitchen.
+Across the aisle is WMF with its large selection of quality stainless steel items that are welcome in any kitchen.

 Eating and Drinking in the Mall of Berlin